… and the first quadrimester of 2014.

 A couple of weeks later, I returned to Jefferson to spend five days with my dad while Juanise and Ann attended Ann’s son’s wedding in Washington, D.C.
 We had planned a small family celebration for my dad’s 80th birthday over Thanksgiving weekend, but a few days earlier Ann’s husband Ron lost his long battle with Parkinson’s disease.
 We decided to forego celebrating my dad’s birthday, at least for awhile.

 In October, I received a special invitation.
 One of my two best friends from high school, Jim, was getting married to his partner of 20 years, also named Jim.
-I wrote about Jim in this 2005 column in the Fort Worth Star-Telegram.
+I wrote about Jim in this Fort Worth Star-Telegram article in 2006.
 Unfortunately, they planned their wedding reception on the Saturday following Thanksgiving when we had planned my dad’s 80th birthday celebration.
 After we decided to postpone my dad’s thing after Ron died, Stacy pressed me to go to our first same-sex wedding.
 Thanks to her prodding, we made a quick two-night trip to New York to honor great friends.

 And we saw Wicked on Broadway.